nghdavid/miaosha/README.md

 <img width="60%" alt="standby" src="./docs/readme/standby.png">

 ## Turn on EC2 instances and ElastiCache before each selling event starts
-- Use CloudWatch EventBridge to schedule Lambda to turn on and off general instances
+- Use CloudWatch EventBridge to schedule Lambda to turn on and off EC2 instances and Elasticache
 - Use Schedule Action in auto scaling group to scale out instances
 <img width="60%" alt="standby" src="./docs/readme/clock.png">